Victer-23/QA-test-for-Incubyte/README.md

 # QA-test-for-Incubyte
-Gmail Compose Function Testing Assignment for Incubyte – Traditional and BDD Test Cases (Positive & Negative Scenarios)
+Gmail Compose Function Testing Assignment for Incubyte – Traditional Test cases(Positive & Negative Scenarios) and BDD Test Cases

 Overview
 This repository contains test cases created for the Gmail Compose functionality as part of the Incubyte QA Assessment.